vasion-test-org/vasion/docs/COOKIE_CONSENT_VIDEO.md

 ## Troubleshooting

 ### Videos Not Showing
-1. Check if CookieYes is loaded: `window.CookieYes` should exist
+1. Check if CookieYes is loaded: `window.getCkyConsent` should be a function
 2. Check cookie value: Look for `cookieyes-consent` cookie in browser dev tools
 3. Check console for any JavaScript errors
+4. Verify consent data: `window.getCkyConsent()` should return an object with `isUserActionCompleted` and `categories`

 ### Cookie Consent Not Updating
 1. Ensure CookieYes events are firing